Tingli98/mapreduce/readme.md

 # MapReduce project

-Changed readme.
-This is a Java project that is used for a simple MapReduce Word Count problem.
+This is a Java project that is used for MapReduce Word Count problem, MapeReduce Flights by Carries, MapeReduce Flight by Destination, MapeReduce Flight by Origin.

 ## Running Hadoop